MikeBarcl/mikebarcl.github.io/index.md

 I think there is an old bebo account some where though that is best left alone.

-I will make posts to [part of this site](/posts) for example words and pictures of holidays etc.
+There are some posts in this [part of this site](/posts) for example words and pictures of holidays etc.

 #Play
 I'm well into rock climbing and my local indoor wall is [Dynamic Rock](http://www.dynamicrock.co.uk/)